Note: This page discusses 1910s and 1920s infielder Jake Daubert. For the 2000s minor league infielder of the same name, click here.

 Daubert was never a great doubles hitter, and except for his first season in the majors, when he was third in the league with homers with 8, he was never a big home run hitter either.
 However, he did hit a lot of triples, leading the league twice in his career, and finishing in the top 5 in the league several other times.
 The first time he led the league in triples was in his last season with Brooklyn, 1918.
 He was a basestealer of moderate proportions, typically stealing around 25 in his first few seasons, and then dropping down to 10-15 in his later seasons.

-In the 1916 World Series, he usually batted second in the batting order, ahead of Stengel and Wheat.
+In the 1916 World Series, which Brooklyn lost to the Boston Red Sox, he usually batted second in the batting order, ahead of Stengel and Wheat.

 Although he was 35 when he joined the Reds, he was able to play more or less regularly for them for 6 years.
 The advent of the lively ball era made his averages look good, as he hit over .300 from 1920 to 1922, with a peak of .336 in 1922, when he led the league in triples for a second time.
 In his last season, at age 40, he hit .281, but five regulars on the Reds hit over .300 as the team posted a team batting average of .290.